Table of Contents

 Introducing hormones to the body can come with a risk of blood clots.
 Birth control drugs, as well as hormone therapy, can include estrogen and progestin (synthetic progesterone).
 Contrary to popular belief, neither of these medications causes blood clots, but they can increase your risk of developing a clot.

 When taking hormone therapy, the risk of blood clots occurs in 1 in 300 women a year.
 Of course, your risk for clots is increased significantly if you already have a blood-clotting disorder.
 Your doctor may recommend an alternative treatment method if you have a blood-clotting disorder or are taking blood-thinning medication.

-Blood clots can occur because estrogen increases the plasma concentration of clotting factors on certain genes.
+Blood clots can occur because estrogen increases the plasma concentration of clotting factors.
 This increases the chance of blood clots and the development of deep vein thrombosis.
 When left untreated, clots can be dangerous and travel to the lungs and heart.
 If you are taking hormones, watch out for: